dampdigits/java-tutorial/README.md

 This repository contains two main folders:

+- Problems:
-- Problems: It contains a README file which lists all the problems in this tutorial.
+  This folder contains a README file which lists all the problems in this tutorial.
 - Solutions: Each sub-folder in this folder contains:
     1. a java program with the solution
     2. a .class file that gives desired outputs